Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on July 17, 2001

 - Like so many of his other novels, Little does a great job of bringing forth some frights, this time through a house.
 While not as scary or frightful as I had hoped it would be, the novel makes up for it in being a solid and interesting story.
 Not quite a haunted house story, the novel involves a pulling that five different people have towards the house that they grew up in.
 As they arrive there, they must get locked away from the "real" world and face the evil that they all grew up with.
 One of the things I did like was how the novel kept to the rules that it established despite breaking the rules as we know them.
-For example, the five people are all pulled together in to one house and one time despite their locations throughout the country.
+For example, the five people are all pulled together in to one house at one time despite their locations throughout the country.
 However there was also a confusing factor to the story in the way that it was written.
 Each chapter focuses on the story from one person's point of view which is fine but I had the hardest time identifying the characters.
 Sure, the chapter states it with the title of "Daniel" or "Mark" but it took me most of the book before I would remember that Mark was the one that hitchhiked across the country while Daniel was the one that was married and living in Philadelphia.
 Other than that, the novel was pretty damn good and is recommended to those desiring a bit of suspense in their lives.

 House Infernal by Edward Lee